For some runners, walking is seen as a thing to avoid at all costs. When the goal is to run, then to walk is to have failed, right?

 This is seconded by Chris Twiggs, National Program Director at Galloway Training.
 'Walking hills is smart because we want to do what we can to conserve our energy so that when we expend our energy we get the most bang for our buck.'

-And while In fact, a study published in the micro goals for runners leg strength, in a race it could decrease your pace (and your finish time) because it takes so much effort.
+And while Before Jeffing your way round the ways for beginners to stay motivated leg strength, in a race it could decrease your pace (and your finish time) because it takes so much effort.
 As Twiggs says, if you don't plan ahead, you might find yourself running up a hill – wasting effort – and then having to walk the descent to recover.
 By planning ahead, you could flip that run-walk scenario to maximise your energy and increase your speed.

 'By shifting back and forth between walking and running muscles, you distribute the workload among a variety of muscles, increasing your overall performance capacity,' explains Galloway.
 'For veteran marathoners, this is often the difference between achieving a time goal or not.'